 Compared to HMOs, PPOs, and POS plans, monthly premiums for EPOs are usually in the middle of the price range for all plans.

-Premiums are also affected by your age and where you live.
+If you’re purchasing coverage as an individual, your premiums are also affected by your age and where you live.

-Besides your monthly premium, your total healthcare cost will include:
+Besides your monthly premium, your total health care cost will include:

 - Your deductible, or how much you have to spend before the insurer pays anything.